beseasnow/spatial-molecular-image-registration-with-microscope-image-/README.md

-#H&E Image and spatial transcripts Registration
+# Microscope images such as H&E images register to spatial transcripts or DNA images

-A MATLAB-based tool for manually registering H&E images to spatial transcriptomic data.
+A MATLAB-based tool for manually registering microscope images to spatial molecular data.

 Overview